Proposal Deadline November 1, 2017

 - $5K in grants to students in the MBUSD to cover the costs of student led initiatives in and around the themes detailed above;

-- $15K in grants to teachers to cover the cost of teacher led initiatives in and around the themes detailed above;
+- $20K in grants to teachers and district leadership, to cover the cost of teacher and administrator led initiatives in and around the themes detailed above;

 - Trainings for students on hidden and unconscious biases;